An Introduction to Deep Morphological Networks: Experimental Setup

 \subsection{Experimental Protocol}

-For synthetic datasets, a simple protocol was employed.
-Particularly, in this case, the whole dataset is randomly divided into three sets: training (composed of 60\% of the instances), validation and test (each one composed of 20\% of the dataset samples).
-Once determined, these sets are used throughout the experiments for all networks and baselines.
+For the synthetic datasets, a train/validation/test protocol was employed.
+In this case, 60\% of the instances were used as training, 20\% as validation, and another 20\% as test.
 Results of this protocol are reported in terms of the average accuracy of the test set.

-For the other datasets, five-fold cross-validation was conducted to assess the accuracy of the proposed algorithm.
-In this protocol, the dataset is split into five folds with almost the same size, where each one is balanced according to the number of images per class, giving diversity to each set.
-Those folds are processed in five different runs where, at each run, three distinct folds are used as the training set, one as validation (used to tune the parameters of the network) and the remaining one is used as the test set.
+For the other image classification datasets, five-fold cross-validation was conducted to assess the accuracy of the proposed algorithm.
 The final results are the mean of the average accuracy (for the test set) of the five runs followed by its corresponding standard deviation.
+Finally, for the pixel classification datasets, following previous works~\cite{ji2019semisupervised,feng2019cnn,hu2020spatial}, we performed a random sampling to select 1,000 training samples/pixels from all classes, as presented in (the bottom part of) Figure~\ref{fig:hyperspectral_datasets}.
+All remaining pixels are used to assess the tested architectures.
+The final results are reported in terms of the average accuracy of those remaining pixels.

-All networks proposed in this work were implemented using Torch\footnote{Torch is a scientific computing framework with wide support for machine learning algorithms available at~\url{http://torch.ch/} (as of May 2019).}.
-This framework is more suitable due to its support to parallel programming using CUDA, an NVidia parallel programming based on Graphics Processing Units.
-All experiments were performed on a 64 bit Intel i7 5930K machine with 3.5GHz of clock, 64GB of RAM memory and a GeForce GTX Titan X Pascal with 12GB of memory under a 9.0 CUDA version.
-Ubuntu version 18.04.1 LTS was used as operating system.
+All networks proposed in this work were implemented using PyTorch.
+All experiments were performed on a 64 bit Intel i7 5930K machine with 3.5GHz of clock, Ubuntu 18.04.1 LTS, 64GB of RAM memory, and a GeForce GTX Titan X Pascal with 12GB of memory under a 10.0 CUDA version.